Takaya-Yamazato/owc2023/src/pages/submission/index.md

 IEEE OWC Workshop accepts only novel, previously unpublished papers in the area of optical wireless communications.
 Prospective authors are encouraged to submit a 6-page IEEE conference style paper (including all text, figures, and references) through EDAS submission system.

+---
+<span style="color: red; "> We will provide the submission link once we get information from IEEE ISCC 2023 committee.</span>